 9. Essential Oils

-Pure essential oils are highly concentrated plant extracts.
+Pure essential oils are highly concentrated plant extracts. (learn how to get my favorite essential oils at wholesale prices here.)
 Certain oils can have healing properties that can be use quite effectively as natural cold remedies.
 But using essential oils should be done carefully, as you can over do it.
 Certain brands of essential oils have combined oils that are designed to help fight infection, viruses, and the like.
-(You can see two examples here and here.)
+(My favorite is Young Living Thieves.)
 Certain oils like wild orange, clove bud, cinnamon, eucalyptus, and rosemary oils have been known for their ability to help with cold symptoms taken either internally or applied externally.

 Here are a few ways to use essential oils to combat your cold: